JuliaLang/PackageCompiler.jl/docs/src/index.md

-# PackageCompilerX
+# PackageCompiler

-PackageCompilerX is a Julia package with two main purposes:
+PackageCompiler is a Julia package with two main purposes:

 1. Creating custom sysimages for reduced latency when working locally with packages that has a high startup time.